przemekdomagala/przemekdomagala/README.md

 # Hello everybody!
-## I'm new in programming community and I enjoy this from the beginning.
+## I'm new in programming community and I enjoy this from the beginning :grin:.